Defindit Docs and Howto Home

 cursor.
 Below is a more-or-less complete list of bindings.

-If you do M-x the text "M-x " will appear in
+The M-x binding is speaicl.
+When you do M-x the text "M-x " will

-the "mini-buffer" at the bottom of the emacs screen.
-M-x is the Emacs
+appear in the "mini-buffer" at the bottom of the emacs screen.
+M-x is

-press Enter (return) after M-x, because M-x expects you to enter a
+the Emacs "command mode".
+M-x expects you to enter a command, then

-Holding down the Alt key and pressing a second key behaves as
+Holding down the Alt key and pressing a second key (the release both

-though you pressed ESC, released it, then pressed a second key.
-For
+keys) behaves as though you pressed ESC, released it, then pressed a

-example, "press and hold Alt, then press x, then release both" is
+second key.
+For example, "press and hold Alt, then press x, then

 C-x Control-x, the Prefix Command (see use below)